tomekkorbak/tomekkorbak.github.io/_posts/2020-12-02-helmholtz-machines-and-variational-autoencoders.md

         machine.sleep()
 ```

-I wasn't able to get Helmholtz machines to produce high-quality reconstructions: it tends to capture at most several modes of the distribution but not all of the.
+I wasn't able to get Helmholtz machines to produce high-quality reconstructions: they tend to capture at most several modes of the distribution but not all of them.